UofT-DSI/shell/02_assignments/assignment.md

 You are stuck in a virtual room and can only leave if you figure out the password!
 Fortunately, somebody left behind 6 clues for you to find the secret password, but the messaging is not that clear.
 It is your job to discover what the secret password is!

-1. The very odd and inedible ingredient in a cake recipe
+1. The very odd and inedible ingredient in a cake recipe-- paper rings
-2. The season number that contains only 18 episodes (Hint: How do you list them?)
+2. The season number that contains only 18 episodes (Hint: How do you list them?)-- 10
-3. Fifth word of Season 6, Episode 21 of Friends
+3. Fifth word of Season 6, Episode 21 of Friends  -- meets
-4. Fifth word of the fifth fictional Space Wars series
+4. Fifth word of the fifth fictional Space Wars series --and
-5. Second word of this song that's exactly 4 minutes long in this "colour" album
+5. Second word of this song that's exactly 4 minutes long in this "colour" album -- lucky
-6. The fourth word to the fourth Hunger Games movie
+6. The fourth word to the fourth Hunger Games movie -- the

 ## Instructions
 1. Fork this Shell learning module repository following these [instructions](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md#setting-up)